Terex (TEX) Q3 2017 Results - Earnings Call Transcript

 Mircea Dobre - Robert W. Baird & Co., Inc.

-First, maybe a clarification from your prepared remarks, you mentioned an order being cancelled, I think, out of China.
-Maybe additional color there in terms of the size.
-How you're looking at monetizing the inventory that you talked about having built?
-And whether or not this was really the thing that lowered your free cash flow guidance?
+First, maybe a clarification from your prepared remarks.
+You mentioned an order being cancelled I think out of China.
+Maybe additional color there in terms of the size, how you're looking at monetizing the inventory that you talked about having built, and whether or not this was really the thing that lowered your free cash flow guidance?

 John L. Garrison, Jr. - Terex Corp.

 Thanks, Mig.
-Yeah.
-The order that we loss really – it actually was in India, and it was a cancellation of our 3800 crawler crane products.
-This is really a great product and good global demand for that larger crawler crane from our Demag line.
+Yeah, the order that we lost really – it actually was in India, and it was a cancellation of our 3800 crawler crane product.
+It is really a great product and good global demand for that larger crawler crane from our Demag line.

-Without giving in all the specifics the product was basically geared towards the India win markets and there were some changes in that.
+Without getting into all the specifics, the product was basically geared towards the India wind markets and there were some changes in that.
 It was a substantial order for us that had north of $20 million.
 The cranes were produced and ready to deliver.
 At the end, the customer had some financing issues associated with some of the changes.
-And so what the team – Steve and the team have had to do was to find the new customers for that.
+And so what the team – Steve and the team have had to do was to find new customers for that.
 It was earmarked approximately half the cranes to go in Q4 and the remainder of the order that the team is working hard to place in 2018.

-So again, it did hurt us in the quarter given at the level that we're at.
-Every large order like that is important to us, but Steve and the team were able to overcome that cancellation late in the quarter and still drive profitability.
+So again, it didn't hurt us in the quarter, given at the level that we're at.
+Every – a large order like that is important to us, but Steve and the team were able to overcome that cancellation late in the quarter and still drive profitability.

 John D. Sheehan - Terex Corp.

-And certainly, as we indicated in the prepared remarks that we expect to have about half of that order in inventory at the end of the year or say, the converse, ship about half of the products in the fourth quarter.
-So, it is a contributing factor to thinking about the working capital that we'll have at the end of the year and free cash flow for 2017.
+And certainly, as we indicated in the prepared remarks that we expect to have about half of that order in inventory at the end of the year, or to say the converse, ship about half of the products in the fourth quarter.
+So it is a contributing factor to thinking about the working capital that we'll have at the end of the year and free cash flow for 2017.

 Mircea Dobre - Robert W. Baird & Co., Inc.

 Okay.
 That's helpful.
-Then my follow-up sticking with crane here, your orders here have been running about, call it, $350 million over the last three quarters.
+Then my follow-up, sticking with Crane here, your orders here have been running about, call it, $350 million over the last three quarters.
 Your revenues have been considerably below that.
-You've been building a backlog.
+You've been building up backlog.
 I'm looking at your fourth quarter guidance, it essentially implies a little bit of an uptick, but certainly not a hockey stick here.
-What I'm wondering is, at what point do we actually start to see a real inflection in your volumes, given the fact that you have built a backlog?
+What I'm wondering is, at what point do we actually start to see a real inflection in your volumes, given the fact that you have built up backlog?

-And then related to this, on the margin side, again, we're really not seeing a whole lot of movement sequentially even though you've done a lot on the cost side.
+And then related to this, on the margin side, again, we're really not seeing a whole lot of movement sequentially, even though you've done a lot on the cost side.
 You talked about it earlier.
 How should we think about the incremental margin ramp-up as your volumes do inflect down the line?

 John L. Garrison, Jr. - Terex Corp.

-Yeah, so, in terms of the progress and the team is making progress in terms of the backlog as John indicated.
-Most of that increases in North America and Europe, a lot of it is to the larger, longer lead time crane.
-So, that's driving some of the lead time.
+Yeah, so in terms of the progress, and the team is making progress in terms of the backlog, as John indicated.
+Most of that increase is in North America and Europe.
+A lot of it is to the larger, longer lead time crane, so that's driving some of the lead time.
 I spoke about some of the ramp associated with OKC.
-So, some of that is product that are in backlog with normal lead times.
+So some of that is products that are in backlog with normal lead times.
 As we drive the ramp, an improvement there would convert to sales from backlog.

 As you indicate, we do see an uptick in Q4 based on our guidance of converting some of the backlog into revenue.
-So, that's what's going on there with some larger cranes, a little bit longer lead time.
-And as we moved through 2018, that backlog will convert into sales.
-John, do you want to comment on the incremental?
+So that's what's going on there.
+With some larger cranes, a little bit longer lead time.
+And as we move through 2018, that backlog will convert into sales.

 John D. Sheehan - Terex Corp.

-Yeah.
-Actually, I would say we're making really nice progress in the improvement in the profitability of the Crane segment.
+Yeah, actually, I would say we're making really nice progress in the improvement in the profitability of the Crane segment.
 If you look at Q3 and Q3 of 2016, we lost $10 million on $283 million of revenue.
 This quarter, we made $1.4 million on $302 million of revenue.
-So at the 62% incremental margin, okay, it's more or less in the breakeven area.
-So, we improved the profitability by $12 million year-over-year.
+So that's a 62% incremental margin.
+Okay, it's more or less in the breakeven area, so we improved the profitability by $12 million year-over-year.
 When you look at the implied margins for Q4 for the Crane segment, that would be a 1.2% operating margin for Cranes in Q4 of 2017 compared to a negative 2.1% in Q4 of 2016.
 So, by no means...

 Mircea Dobre - Robert W. Baird & Co., Inc.